elazar/flystream/README.md

 composer require elazar/flystream
 ```

+**Note**: This will automatically install the latest version of the Flysystem core library that is available for your environment.
+However, you must handle installing adapters yourself.
+See [the Flysystem documentation](https://flysystem.thephpleague.com/docs/) for a list of official adapters.

 ## Usage

 The examples below aren't comprehensive, but should provide a basic understanding of the capabilities of Flystream.